 5. Rowing avoids joint pain

 As someone who has had frustrating injuries with both my ankles and knees at only 20 years of age, I have learnt the hard way not too over-stress the body with activities such as running and playing sports.

 If you are simply exercising to improve your body composition and cardiovascular endurance, using the rowing machine will be your perfect option.

 Training on the rowing machine in comparison to other cardiovascular machines relieves a lot of stress on the joints imposed by running as it uses less cyclic movements per minute than effectively any other aerobic exercise.

-If you suffer with this problem in your current training routine, it would be worth a lot to give rowing a go!
+If you suffer from this problem in your current training routine, it would be worth a lot to give rowing a go!

 I would definitely recommend getting your joints checked by a professional if you are already experiencing joint pain – rowing may reduce the inflammation in comparison to other exercise machines but that’s not to say it will heal issues that are already occurring!